 A Controversial Issue

 Mr. Abbott is certainly not alone in his disdain for climate science and the impact it has had on global policy and debate.
-US president Donald Trump has been quoted as describing climate change as “a myth,” while Russian president Vladimir Putin has questioned the extent of human impact on climate patterns.
+United States president Donald Trump has been quoted as describing climate change as “a myth,” while Russian president Vladimir Putin has questioned the extent of human impact on climate patterns.
 Add to this the countless debates at dinner tables across the globe, and you have potentially the most controversial issue of our time.
 It is rare in the modern day for an issue based in science to generate such heated debate around its factuality across the full spectrum of society, but it is equally rare for one issue to so greatly impact our health, economic and political future.

 A Matter of Life and Death

 In his speech, Mr. Abbott made the point that more people die from cold exposure than from the effects of heat waves globally.
 While this is not necessarily false, he is missing the point of the major health effects of climate change.
 Acutely, climate change has been linked to an increased frequency and intensity of natural disasters such as the recent Hurricane Irma.
 However, it is the long-term effects on social and environmental determinants of health that are often overlooked.
-A research collaboration titled The Lancet Countdown: tracking progress on health and climate change appeared in the Lancet earlier this year and outlined a number of areas in which global health is impacted by climate change, and suggested ways in which these areas can be monitored.
+A research collaboration titled The Lancet Countdown: Tracking Progress on Health and Climate Change appeared in The Lancet earlier this year and outlined a number of areas in which global health is impacted by climate change, and suggested ways in which these areas can be monitored.

 The most immediately obvious impact on health from climate change comes in the form of extreme weather events.
 It has been widely reported (and disputed from some corners) that ongoing climate change will result in an increased frequency of disasters such as hurricanes, floods, fires and droughts.
 The impact of these events is wide-reaching and can include short-term effects such as injury and death, as well as longer-term impacts like population displacement and destruction of food sources.
 These factors can lead to significant mental health, food security and infectious disease issues further down the line.